AnnArborTees/img-manip/readme.md

 Otherwise, do `RELEASE=true sh build.sh` then add `bin/mockbot` to your PATH somehow.
 (copy it to `/usr/bin`, add `./bin` to PATH, whatever.)

+### Deployment

+From your local machine, run `ruby deploy.rb`.
+This uses the AWS CLI to find EC2 instances with the "mockbot" role (same "Role" tag that `cap-ec2` uses.)

+Some caveats:

+* You must input your GitHub credentials.
+At some point, we should use git@github.com instead of https://github.com for this repository on the production servers.
+* It is assumed that the `img-manip` repository is cloned into `/home/ubuntu/img-manip` on all production servers.
+* This script uses `update.sh` on the remote servers, so the requirements for "In production" apply.